renatoknot/movieland-app/README.md

 # MovieLand with React

-This project was made in React, in React JS Crash Course 2022 from the [Javascript Mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A) Youtube channel.
+This project was made with React, in React JS Crash Course 2022 from the [Javascript Mastery](https://www.youtube.com/channel/UCmXmlB4-HJytD7wek0Uo97A) Youtube channel.
 A mini application to receive movie information, connecting with the [OMDb](http://www.omdbapi.com/) api.

 [Link to the Project](https://movieland-renato.netlify.app/)